apirpc/www/README.md

 This allows for real-time communication between a client and a server, in which the client sends a message for the server to execute a specific procedure.

+The main problem with JSON is the tooling.
+OpenAPI Generator provides a tool to generate stubs for the data.
+There is also Swagger CodeGen but they are IMO piss poor in terms of documentation and support.

+With Protobuf (plus GRPC) you get smaller network footprint and a performant server implementation that gets generated for you.
+However, the .proto files do not have much in terms of schema definition.
+It is meant to be a binary data transfer protocol meant for machine to machine.
+Even if it can be sent over HTTP as binary, it just adds to the complexity because you'd need specialized tools to debug it.

+In a microservices architecture, I'd use JSON for the following:

+    anything going outside (i.e. HTTP requests/responses)
+    Data stored in Kafka (makes thing much easier to debug) Data stored in MySQL (which has a JSON data type) (to generalize any place where data is looked at and is persisted to disk)

+I'd use Protobuf + GRPC for

+    remote procedure calls.
+This saves having to run a full HTTP stack, a GRPC server is much lighter. values stored in Redis.
+This is primarily because Redis stores all data in memory so it's best to keep it as small as possible.
+I emphasized values because it's still best to keep keys readable.
+But this is if you need multiple languages to read through the data.
+Otherwise use the fastest serialization mechanism you have.

 ## TODO

 + włączenie DSL jako usługi z przesyłaniem TXT i YML